ryotarai/simproxy/README.md

 ### `leastreq` (least requests)

 `leastreq` method proxies incoming requests to backends that have least outstanding requests.
-'outstanding requests' means requests that the backend received but does not renspond to yet.
+'outstanding requests' means requests that the backend received but does not respond to yet.

 ## Development